How the FinTech industry is challenging the traditional Real Estate Market.

 According to some voice search statistics, by 2020, 50% of all searches will be voice based.
 That means that SEO and content marketing techniques will need to be updated to include more conversation key phrases.
 Natural language processing will be honed, opening up new opportunities for marketing in a number of new ways.

 Chatbots are a great example of how interaction is already changing the way we communicate with brands.
 We could see a growth of voice-activated chatbots to service people using these devices and wanting to contact customer service teams that way.
+People are starting to get more interested on about their customer services experience, this is exactly why everyone is know wanting to see the benefits of crm.

 If you want to make sure your content marketing is up to date, and able to handle the advancements in future technology, partner with a financial services marketing agency that can make your strategy easily scalable.